geloasacode/tls-cert/README.md

     SSL/TLS Certificate Validity:
         Public Certificate Authorities (CAs) will only issue certificates for registered domain names.
 If sample-xyz.com is not registered, you won't be able to obtain a valid SSL/TLS certificate from a CA for this domain.
         For internal or development certificates, you might use self-signed certificates or internal CA certificates, but these will not be trusted by browsers or clients without additional configuration.

-Using Self-Signed Certificates

-If you are using self-signed certificates for internal or testing purposes:

-    Generate a Self-Signed Certificate:
-    You can create a self-signed certificate for your unregistered domain using tools like openssl:

-    sh

-openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout server.key -out server.crt -subj "/CN=sample-xyz.com"

-Create a Kubernetes Secret with the self-signed certificate and key:

-sh

-kubectl create secret tls my-tls-secret --cert=server.crt --key=server.key

-Use the Secret in Your Ingress Resource:

-yaml

-    apiVersion: networking.k8s.io/v1
-    kind: Ingress
-    metadata:
-      name: my-ingress
-    spec:
-      tls:
-      - hosts:
-        - sample-xyz.com
-        secretName: my-tls-secret
-      rules:
-      - host: sample-xyz.com
-        http:
-          paths:
-          - path: /
-            pathType: Prefix
-            backend:
-              service:
-                name: my-service
-                port:
-                  number: 80

-Summary

-    Unregistered Domains: Can be used for internal or development purposes, but they won’t work for public access without proper DNS registration and valid certificates.
-    Public Access: Requires a registered domain and a valid certificate from a CA.
-    Self-Signed Certificates: Useful for internal testing but not trusted by default for public use.

-For development and testing, using unregistered domain names with self-signed certificates can work as long as you configure your environment appropriately.
-For production, you need registered domains and certificates from a trusted CA.